jessicamegane/jessicamegane.github.io/_pages/about.md

 My small achievements
 ======
-* EvoStar 2024 Outstanding Student
+* EvoStar 2024 Outstanding Student, with a nomination for Best EuroGP Paper
 * EvoStar 2023 Outstanding Student, with a nomination for Best EuroGP Paper